 10. What are some poor money habits I can squash?

 Think about some areas in your daily (or monthly) life where you can save — or stretch your dollar.
 If you’re living beyond your means, know where to rein it in.
 Eating out at work?
 Make lunch.
 Tempted to go buy new clothes?
 How about revamping your old ones instead?
 Know the red flags if you think you’re in financial trouble and decide to make a change.

-*APR varies from 11.15% to 18% when you open your account based on your credit worthiness.
+*APR varies when you open your account based on your credit worthiness.
 This APR is for purchases, balance transfers, and cash advances and will vary with the market based on the Prime Rate.
 Subject to credit approval.
 Rates quoted assume excellent borrower credit history.
 Your actual APR may vary based on your state of residence, approved loan amount, applicable discounts and your credit history.
 No Annual Fee.
 Other fees that apply: Cash advance fee of 1% of advance ($5 minimum and $25 maximum), Late Payment Fee of up to $25, Foreign Transaction Fee of 1% plus foreign exchange rate of transaction amount, $5 Card Replacement Fee, and Returned Payment Fee of up to $25.
 A First Financial membership is required to obtain a VISA Platinum Card. **No late fee will be charged if payment is received within 10 days from the payment due date.